ucl-nlnt/virtualttbot/README.md

 ### C. Real Turtlebot
 Follow the SBV setup on the Turtlebot3 quickstart guide.
-NOTE: requires a MicroSD Card reader. https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#sbc-setup -> MAKE SURE TO FOLLOW THE INSTRUCTIONS FOR FOXY.
+NOTE: requires a MicroSD Card reader. https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#sbc-setup

+- MAKE SURE TO FOLLOW THE INSTRUCTIONS FOR FOXY.

+- use the appropriate image file for your Raspberry pi.

 ## Conducting Data Gathering